GuillaumeSalles/typescript-to-cli/README.md

 - **Generates help** based on the documentation

 :warning:

-This is an experimental project!
+**This is an experimental project!
 A lot of features are missing and it probably contains some bugs.
+If one of your use case is not supported, please create an issue or contact me on [twitter](https://twitter.com/guillaume_slls).**

 :warning:

 ## Usage